breatheco-de/content/src/content/lesson/context-api.md

 ## Why do we need The Content API?

-In plain words, you needed to be able to spread information fast between all your views and components.
+Instead of viewing the Context API like a series os advantages, you should see it as a tool

 If you have been working with react already you probably have felt the frustration of passing properties all over your application, we call it "property hell".

 Another great feature about The Context API is that you can have a centralized application store: Instead of having to store all the data on the view state, you can now share data on a central store that is accessible from any javascript, view or components.

 For example:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyOTYyMTI1MV19
+eyJoaXN0b3J5IjpbLTE5NzU4NDI5MTJdfQ==
 -->